airpair/making-a-dashboard-with-keen-io-sendgrid-events/post.md

 ## Next steps

-This is an quick & easy way to get setup with your own custom dashboard for email events.
+This is a quick & easy way to get setup with your own custom dashboard for email events.
 Each company will probably want to have its own custom set of metrics, and you can do a lot more by checking Keen's documentation, the data analysis API and the data visualization API.
 You can also add more information to your emails events using SendGrid's X-SMTPAPI.
 For example, you can add a category to all your events regarding purchases, and use that data to make more in-depth analysis inside Keen IO.

 Now go ahead and put that dashboard in your office 60'' screen for everyone to see! ☺